MaxRingstrom/git-tutorial/README.md

 messing up their commit history, so use with caution.
-It is ok to do during your normal development on your local branch as long as you only change commits that have not been delivered to a shared branch. modifications, and are comfortable with doing what is called an interactive rebase.
+It is ok to do during your normal development on your local branch as long as you only change commits that have not been delivered to a shared branch.

 ### Modifying earlier commits
 It is possible to modify the git history in many ways using what is called an